 For full, curved lashes, it is important to apply a single curved stroke to each lash.

-The curve of each eyelash line depends on its position on the eyelid: further out, we make the lines rounder, further in the middle there is only a small, tight curve near the eyelid.
+The curve of each eyelash line depends on its position on the eyelid: further out, we make the lines rounder, further in the middle, there is only a small, tight curve near the eyelid.

 Tip: There is less eyelash growth in the area near the inner corner of the eye.

 Once you have the hang of it, you should have no more problems drawing shorter and less full lashes.
-The concept is the same, but you draw fewer lashes and draw them a little brighter.
+The concept is the same, but you draw fewer lashes and draw them a little lighter.

-Near the outer corner of the eye the lashes can take on a slightly curved shape.
+Near the outer corner of the eye, the lashes can take on a slightly curved shape.

-We draw the lower eyelashes as in the previous examples, but still less thick than the lashes above.
+Draw the lower eyelashes as in the previous examples, but still less thick than the lashes above.